patternfly/patternfly-elements/docs/content/develop/properties.md

 tags = [ "develop" ]
 +++

-TODO review the whole article to ensure the terms "property", "property definition", and "attribute" are all used appropriately.

-Property definitions provide a standard, streamlined way to maintain state within your component, receive external input (via attributes), initialize values, trigger handler functions, and more.
+Property definitions provide a standard, streamlined way to declare the properties and attributes your component needs.
+Property definitions provide the following features:

+ - Two-way binding between property and attribute values.
+ - Default value initialization.
+ - Data types (for properties).
+ - Observer function to be run when a value changes.
+ - Optional namespacing prefix for attribute names.
+ - Aliasing properties to one another, for phased deprecation.
+ - And more!

 ## Introduction

-To introduce the topic, consider a "Counter" component that counts how many times something has happened.
-Such a component could define a counter like this.
+To introduce the topic, consider a component that counts how many times something has happened.We can give it the tag `<pfe-count>` and a `count` attribute (`<pfe-count count="0">`) to set the initial count.
+We might also want a local property `this.count` for convenient referencing and updating of the count (ex: `this.count += 1` vs `this.setAttribute(this.getAttribute("count") + 1)`).

+A property definition for `count`:

 ```javascript
 static get properties() {